Israeli airstrike hits central Beirut near key government buildings and embassies

 Also on Monday, Hezbollah launched dozens of projectiles against Israel.
 A rocket that hit the northern Israeli city of Shfaram killed one woman and injured 10, according to Israel’s Magen David Adom rescue services.

-More than 3,400 people have been killed in Lebanon by Israeli fire — 80% of them in the past eight weeks — according to Lebanon's Health Ministry.
+More then 3,500 people have been killed by Israeli fire, according to Lebanon’s Health Ministry.
 In Israel, 77 people, including 31 soldiers, have been killed by Hezbollah projectiles, while over 50 soldiers have been killed in the Israeli ground offensive.

 Israel has said it is targeting Hezbollah in order to ensure that thousands of Israelis can return to their homes near the border.